wicklanm/Wazuh-SOC-LAB/README.md

 > Note: `type="pcre2"` enables regex matching.
 This catches both `-enc` and `-EncodedCommand` in any case combination.

 #### Rule 5a — Scheduled Task Creation
+Fires on Windows Security Event ID 4698, which Windows generates any time a scheduled task is created.
+Scheduled tasks are one of the most common persistence mechanisms because they survive reboots and run under whatever account you specify — so any new task creation is worth an alert.
 ```xml
 <rule id="100005" level="10">
   <if_sid>60103</if_sid>